Roblox/creator-docs/content/en-us/scripting/scheduler.md

 print(elapsedTime) --> 2.0792941
 ```

 If no duration is given the duration will default to zero meaning the thread will automatically resume on the next step.
-This means `Library.task.wait()` is equivalent in behavior to `Class.RunService.PostSimulation`.
+This means `Library.task.wait()` is equivalent in behavior to `Class.RunService.Heartbeat`.

 <Alert severity="info">
 `Library.task.wait()` is an optimized version of `wait()` that schedules the current thread to resume after some time elapses without throttling.